Cybergate9/SayGutenburg/README.md

 1. process books into their component parts (which will probably be quite a challenge because they're in a variety of layout logics)

-2. * once we have books in 'chapters' we can pass them to some sort of reading (Text-To-Speech, TTS) software
+2. once we have books in 'chapters' we can pass them to some sort of reading (Text-To-Speech, TTS) software

 We are currently at step 1.

-# 'Say' on OSX

-['Say'](https://ss64.com/osx/say.html) command line tool on OSX can speak relatively sanely, although work will be required to better implement 'pauses' at full stops and paragraph breaks.
-Should be doable using voice commands as referenced in Apple docs.
-But it's good enough in test already to say if step one can be solved, then step two is just a choice of tools.

-# TTS by Mozilla
+# Usage:

-Will probably need to [look into this](https://github.com/mozilla/TTS), Mozzila Text-to-Speech (TTS), even if we only used already created models.
+php testx.php [-t] [-t1] [-t3] [-p] [-d] [-D]

+where:

+* -t test only (don't output chapter files), default off

+* -t1 run code verbose to test1 point 1 and exit, default off

+* -t2 run code verbose to test point 2 and exit, default off

+* -p invode preprocessor (over entire text), default off

+* -d create dump file (as dir/bookname-debug-coded.txt), default off

+* -D create hex'd dumpfile (as dir/bookname-debug-coded.txt), default off

+# Progress (17Aug2022, test5.php)

+More refined, all output goes into 'book title' subdir, more error checking and exit points, dealing with roman numerals

+Testing on:

+* Agatha Christie's "The Mysterious Affair at Styles"

+* Persuasion by Jane Austin

+* A Tale of Two Cities by Charles Dickens

+* Moby Dick by Herman Melville

+* (this one is a good 'guaranteed to break' test) - [The peoples of Europe](https://www.gutenberg.org/cache/epub/68562/pg68562.txt)

 # Progress (6Aug2022, test3.php)